-How to keep speakers on time is the eternal problem for both a Master of Ceremonies and a conference organizer.
-Not only do I find that surprisingly few people understand how important it is not to run over time, but many feel it’s actually normal to run a bit long.
+How to keep speakers on time is an eternal problem for event planners.
+In fact surprisingly few people understand how important it is not to run over time, but many feel it’s actually normal to run a bit long.

 Additionally, an enthusiastic and passionate speaker can often get carried away in-the-moment, and lose track of timing.

 In reality the vast majority of speakers do not have a lot of experience of presenting on stage.
 Most are nervous and simply lose all perspective of time once they are in their flow.
-I have seen even experienced professional speakers do this.
-It is easy to blame speakers for overrunning but if timing is important to you then the responsibility must rest squarely in your hands or those of your master of ceremonies.
+Even experienced professional speakers can run over.
+It is easy to blame speakers for overrunning but if timing is important to you then the responsibility must rest squarely in your hands or those of your facilitator, chair or host.

 Set the Boundaries